 How do I stop Windows from minimizing when dragging?

-To stop Windows from minimizing when dragging a program’s window, you need to disable the Aero Shake feature.
-In Windows 11, you can use the Local Group Policy Editor.
-However, there are other methods to enable or disable Aero Shake on Windows.
+To stop Windows from minimizing when dragging a program’s window, you need to disable or turn off the Aero Shake feature.
+In Windows 11, open the Settings app (Win+I), access the Multitasking section, and turn off the Title bar window shake option.
+On the other hand, if you want to completely disable the Aero Shake feature, then you can use the Local Group Policy Editor.
+Windows Registry Editor and Ultimate Windows Tweaker tool can also be used to enable or disable Aero Shake on Windows.

 That’s all!
 Hope this was helpful.